-Unfortunately in the light of the ongoing Coronavirus pandemic all workshops, life drawing session and Get Crafty sessions for March, April and May have been postponed.
+Unfortunately in the light of the ongoing Coronavirus pandemic all workshops, life drawing sessions and Get Crafty sessions have been postponed.
 We are at the moment unable to confirm a rearranged date for these workshops.
 Please be assured that we will be contacting everyone who has already booked on with details of what arrangements are being made regarding existing bookings.

 20-21 Visual Arts Centre is committed to offering a wide range of educational opportunities, including formal and informal workshops for adults of all ages and artistic abilities – a warm welcome is guaranteed!